Today, we are going to share with you how to invest your CPF Investment Scheme (CPFIS) in a no-brainer way.

 And I’ll reveal the exact step-by-step process, which you can follow easily.

 What is CPF Investment Scheme (CPFIS)?

-It is to provide options to CPF members to invest their CPF savings in your Ordinary Account (OA) and Special Account (SA) in various instruments such as insurance products, unit trusts, fixed deposits, bonds and shares in Singapore.
+It is to provide options to CPF members (apply to Permanent Residents (PR) and Singapore Citizens only) to invest their investible savings in their CPF Ordinary Account (OA) and Special Account (SA) in various instruments such as investment-linked insurance products, unit trusts, fixed deposits, bonds, and shares in Singapore.

-The Average CPF Interest Rate is 2.5% to 4% for Ordinary Account.
-Check their latest CPF interest rate here.
-Below is the latest CPF rate (1st Jan to 31st Mar 2020).
+The average CPF interest rate is 2.5% to 4% for the Ordinary Account.
+Check the latest CPF interest rate here.
+Below is the latest CPF rate (1st Jan to 31st Mar 2021).